Khalid Jamil

-Khalid Ahmed Jamil (born 21 April 1977) is an Indian professional football manager and former player who is the current head coach of I-league second division club FC Bengaluru United.
+Khalid Ahmed Jamil (born 21 April 1977) is a professional football manager and former player who is currently the head coach of the India national team.

+Jamil spent most of his playing career at Mahindra United, Air India and Mumbai. and represented the Indian national team on 40 occasions.
+After taking an early retirement in 2009 due to injuries, he pursued a career in football management.

+He started his managerial career with Mumbai and went on to manage several top-tier Indian football clubs like Mohun Bagan, East Bengal, Aizawl, Mumbai, NorthEast United and Jamshedpur, notably winning the I-League with Aizawl.

-He is the first Indian permanent head coach of an ISL team and the only Indian coach to qualify for the ISL playoffs.
-Jamil spent most of his playing career at Mahindra United, Air India and Mumbai.
-He subsequently went into a career of football management after an early retirement in 2009 due to injuries.
-He managed several top-flight Indian football clubs like Mohun Bagan, East Bengal, Aizawl, Mumbai and NorthEast United.
+He is the first Indian coach to be appointed as a permanent head coach of an ISL club and the only Indian coach to qualify for the ISL playoffs, which he achieved with NorthEast United in the 2020–21 season.

+In August 2025, he was appointed as the head coach of the India national team.

 Early career

-Jamil was born on 21 April 1977 in Kuwait City, Kuwait to Indian Punjabis parents.
+Jamil was born on 21 April 1977 in Kuwait City, Kuwait to Indian Punjabi parents.
 While in Kuwait, Jamil went to an under-14 camp and met Michel Platini who was then the France national football team's coach.
-Ever since Platini has been Jamil's favorite player.
-He then moved to India later and got offered a contract from East Bengal and Mohun Bagan but rejected them as they were sponsored by an alcohol company.
+Platini has been Jamil's favorite player ever since.
+He moved to India later and was offered a contract from East Bengal and Mohun Bagan but rejected them as the clubs were sponsored by an alcohol company.